 Polishing your motorcycle front forks regularly is very important to keep your bike in top shape.
-Note that dirt, grime and even insects could get lodge in the forks of your bike so make sure that you remove all these things regularly to protect the front forks of your bike from damage.
-To get started, here is what you need to do:
+Note that dirt, grime and even insects could get lodged in the forks of your bike so make sure you remove all these things regularly to protect the front forks of your bike from damage.

 Step 1 - Clean Your Bike Thoroughly With Soap And Water

 Before polishing it, you need to clean your motorcycle thoroughly with soap and water.
 When washing your motorcycle, take care not to spray water directly into the mufflers.
 When water gets inside the motorcycle, it could cause internal rust and damage the parts.

 After washing, use old rags to dry off your motorcycle.
 When drying off your bike, check the air cleaner housing and make sure that it is not moist.
 Remember that once the housing becomes moist or saturated, it will be difficult for you to start your bike.